-In 2014, we realised we could boost our ability to innovate quickly and accurately if we could combine the benefits of the two schools of testing.
+In 2014, we realized we could boost to our ability to innovate quickly and accurately if we could combine the benefits of the two schools of testing.

-We then began investigating ways to turn these moulds into a something that we could ride at Trek HQ.
+We then began investigating ways to turn these molds into a something that we could ride at Trek HQ.
 The most obvious idea was to try stamping out a concrete test track.

-After exploring this idea with some success, we realised a concrete test track failed to fix many of the inconsistent aspects of ride testing, like rider speed, line choice, wind conditions and more.
+After exploring this idea with some success, we realized a concrete test track fails to fix many of the inconsistent aspects of ride testing, like rider speed, line choice, wind conditions, and more.